stijn-dejongh/lovecraft_public_domain/raw_converts/rw.md

 through the last twenty or more generations.

   Horror piled on horror as we began to interpret the architectural remains.
-The quadruped things&mdash;with their occasional recruits from the biped class&mdash;had been kept in stone pens, out of which they must have broken in their last delirium of hunger or rat-fear.
+The quadruped things--with their occasional recruits from the biped class--had been kept in stone pens, out of which they must have broken in their last delirium of hunger or rat-fear.
 There had been great herds of them, evidently fattened on the coarse vegetables whose remains could be found as a sort of poisonous ensilage at the bottom of huge stone bins older than Rome.
-I knew now why my ancestors had had such excessive gardens&mdash;would to heaven I could forget!
+I knew now why my ancestors had had such excessive gardens--would to heaven I could forget!
 The purpose of the herds I did not have to ask.

   Sir William, standing with his searchlight in the Roman ruin, translated aloud the most shocking ritual I have ever known; and told of the diet of the antediluvian cult which the priests of Cybele found and mingled with their own.
 Norrys, used as he was to the trenches, could not walk straight when he came out of the English building.
-It was a butcher shop and kitchen&mdash;he had expected that&mdash;but it was too much to see familiar English implements in such a place, and to read familiar English   graffiti   there, some as recent as 1610.
+It was a butcher shop and kitchen--he had expected that--but it was too much to see familiar English implements in such a place, and to read familiar English   graffiti   there, some as recent as 1610.
-I could not go in that building&mdash;that building whose daemon activities were stopped only by the dagger of my ancestor Walter de la Poer.
+I could not go in that building--that building whose daemon activities were stopped only by the dagger of my ancestor Walter de la Poer.

   What I did venture to enter was the low Saxon building, whose oaken door had